-Each Applicant completing the paper copy Application Form must return their completed original Application Form and accompanying items to the Investor Registry in order for their application to be processed.
+Each Applicant completing the paper copy Application Form must return their completed Application Form and accompanying items via post or email to the Investor Registry in order for their application to be processed.

-Each Applicant completing the online Application Form will be emailed a summary of their application.
-Applicants that complete the online Application Form may also need to complete the Identification Form and mail the original documents if they are not able to be verified via the online application process.
+Each Applicant completing the online Application Form will be emailed a copy of their completed Application once submitted.
+Applicants must return their completed Application Form by either mailing a paper copy or emailing a scanned copy to the Investor Registry in order for their application to be processed.
+Applicants that complete the online Application Form may also need to provide additional Identification documents if they are not able to be verified via the online application process.

-11.0 New Zealand investors
+11.0 Foreign jurisdictions